User319183/Game-Scripts/README.md

 # Scripts
-A pretty simple script for the t-rex game and Cookie CLicker game Offical link for the t-rex game: https://trex-runner.com/ Offical link for Cookie Clicker: https://orteil.dashnet.org/cookieclicker/
+A pretty simple script for the t-rex game, Cookie Clicker game, and table tennis Offical link for the t-rex game: https://trex-runner.com/ Offical link for Cookie Clicker: https://orteil.dashnet.org/cookieclicker/ Offical link for the table tennis: https://gamesnacks.com/embed/games/tabletennis

 # How to use any of the scripts